sjtuytc/UnboundedNeRFPytorch/README.md

 ## 6. Citations & acknowledgements

+You may cite this repo to better convince the reviewers about the reproducibility of your paper.
 If this repo helps you, please cite it as:
 ```bash
 @software{Zhao_PytorchBlockNeRF_2022,
 author = {Zhao, Zelin and Jia, Jiaya},